espressif/esp-at/docs/en/AT_Command_Examples/mqtt-at-examples-for-cloud.rst

    Note:

-   - Please fill in your endpoint value in the `<endpoint>` parameter.
+   - Please enter your actual endpoint string from the AWS IoT console in place of ``<endpoint>`` in the command.
    - The port 8883 cannot be changed.

 #.
 Subscribe to messages.